theneva/dissertation/src/discussion.md

 The background chapter concluded with an important set of criteria identified in the current literature.
 Similarly, the results chapter presented a set of important criteria identified through the case study.
 These criteria were combined and used to evaluate the reference application _BeerFave_, which both demonstrated how the framework can be used, and brought up some important observations.

 This chapter maps the results from the literature review to those from the case study to establish an initial framework.
 Using this initial framework, each strategy implementation with BeerFave used to iteratively evaluate the framework.
-This chapter concludes with a final revision of the framework.
+Two key findings are presented in this chapter.
+First, the application of the framework to some deployment strategies provides an analysis.
+Second, the application results in a final revision of the framework.

 ## Scope